The Expanse Book Series, Part 1

 [Again, spoilers ahead for the previous books.]

 I need to talk a bit more about the proto-molecule, the alien race that created it, and the events caused by its discovery.
 It had apparently been here for at least a billion years, captured by the gravity of Saturn, but it was conjectured its original destination had been Earth.
 In the first book, corporate, government, and military factions tried to captialize on the proto-molecule and weaponize it without realizing its full potential and danger.
 Juliette Mao was already infected when she traveled to the asteroid Eros.
-Captain Holden and Detective Miller were unable to save her, along with many other residents of that colony, and the proto-molecule propelled Eros out of its orbit and crashed into Venus.
+Holden and Miller were unable to save her, along with many other residents of that colony, and the proto-molecule propelled Eros out of its orbit and crashed into Venus.
 Miller was still aboard, desperately trying to change its course into the sun.
 The proto-molecule was designed to interact with whatever organic matter it came in contact with, to change and adapt with it, in a process and for a purpose still poorly understood.
 The one 'person' that might have some of the answers is Josephus Miller.
 Apparently the proto-molecule has been able to incorporate his detective nature into its own consciousness in order to investigate the demise of the race that created it.
 Miller now 'haunts' Holden, only appearing and speaking to him when Holden is alone.
 The main reason Holden did not want to travel to the ring formation in the previous book is because he knew Miller wanted him to, and that nothing good could come of it.
 He was mostly right.

 Some of the events in the ring and beyond confused me.
 There were defensive sytems in place there, on a sphere of alien origin, but I wasn't sure if they were created by the race that developed the proto-molecule, or by the other race that had destroyed them.
 I suppose it's the latter, based on things that happen in Cibola Burn.
 The ring was a portal, a wormhole to another area of space.
 It was discovered that if a space ship entered the ring under normal fusion drive it was immediately stopped, its engines shut down, its crew killed or seriously injured by the sudden deceleration.
 But if a craft entered at very slow speed it could continue even though it might be slowed somewhat.
 Holden (and Miller) were able to make it to the sphere and disable the defensive systems, and in so doing they discovered there were many other ring structures nearby, a thousand or more, each a portal to another area of the galaxy (or maybe other galaxies?).
 If humanity could traverse those portals and discover other habitable worlds, the universe could be ours.
 The first such world explored goes by two names.
 The U.N. and Royal Charter Energy, the corporation that obtains mineral rights on the planet, refer to it as New Terra.
 However, before RCE can mount its own expedition, a band of refugees from Ganymede refit an old ship and make landfall and begin mining rich lithium deposits.
 They call their new home Ilus.

-It seems that no matter where man goes, he will always bring old conflicts with him.
+It seems that no matter where man goes he will always bring old conflicts with him.
 The squatters and the RCE lock horns, reminiscent of the previous Earth/Mars/Belter quarrels, which in turn are reflective of current conflicts between corporations, governments, and workers, as well as terrorist organizations.
 The pattern of alternate character viewpoints continues here, following Holden and a couple of new characters, as well as one we last saw in the first book.
 Dimitri Havelock works security on the Edward Israel, the RCE ship that brings scientists and engineers to New Terra.
 He had been Miller's partner with Star Helix on Ceres in the first half of the first novel.
 He later provided Miller with important intel regarding actions by his then employer, Protagen, the company created to handle the proto-molecule.
 Other viewpoint characters are Basia Merton, one of the squatters on Ilus and a member of a group that takes a militant stand against RCE; also, Elvi Okoye, a biologist in the employ of RCE, who establishes a fruitful cooperation with Basia's wife Lucia, a physician.
 Avasarala and Bobbie Draper are only featured in the brief prologue and epilogue, but they are likely to be important in the next book.
 Hopefully.

 I have a few quibbles about this book, mostly elements that veer farther toward fantasy than before, too many deus ex machina moments.
 Then again, the race that created the proto-molecule, as well as the race that defeated them, are so far beyond our scientific understanding as to make them seem like gods in comparison.
 I can forgive the plot manipulation that keeps Miller in the story because he's a great character, especially how he interacts with Holden.
 Plus, the action is intense and unpredictable.
 Even though I was sure most of the main characters would survive, I wasn't so sure about others I came to care about, and the how and the why of their fates kept me on the edge of my seat.
 I know I will eventually re-read this series, and when I do my opinion might change, but at this time I'd say, in spite of those quibbles, Cibola Burn ties with Leviathan Wakes as the best.
-I'm still looking to the future though, and expect many more great adventures aboard the Rocinante..
+I'm still looking to the future though, and expect many more great adventures aboard the Rocinante.

-Nemesis Games is another book with a few weak elements, but overall it is just as exciting as the others.
+This is another book with a few weak elements, but overall it is just as exciting as the others.
 I have grown fond of the crew of the Rocinante, of how they have bonded under great duress and hardship, so it was difficult at first for me to accept them going their separate ways.
 The fact that they are together again at the end doesn't lessen the fear and anxiety I felt for them throughout the book.
 While Holden stays on Tycho Station with Fred Johnson, Naomi returns to Ceres in response to an enigmatic message she receives from someone from her past.
 Since the Rocinante is in dry-dock, Alex takes advantage of the lull in activity to go to Mars in an attempt to reconnect with his ex-wife, while Amos goes to Earth when he learns an old friend has passed away.

 Needless to say, none of them have an easy time of it in their various ports of call.
 Each has to deal with a dangerous situation, and we later learn that each event is connected.
 The same factions are still in play, Earth, Mars, the Belt, OPA, but now we see multiple conflicting ideologies within each group.
 Some of the ways the plot progresses seems coincidental and serendipitous, which is the only negative I can think of, but when all the connections are revealed it comes full circle to an understandable finish.
 Not necessarily a satisfactory one though.
 There are still elements that will carry over to the next book, as several of our protagonists have to face consequences for their actions.
 I was pleased that Avasarala and Bobbie Draper show up again, but I was caught off guard by the inclusion of another character I thought we'd never see or hear about again.
 Not only the character herself, but the how and why of it.
 That's just one of many instances of how the books continue to surprise me and subvert my expectations.